Sales taxes in the United States: Use tax

 The states imposing sales taxes also impose a similar tax on buyers of taxable property or services in those cases where sales tax is not paid.
 Use taxes are functionally equivalent to sales taxes.
 The sales and use taxes, taken together, "provide a uniform tax upon either the sale or the use of all tangible personal property irrespective of where it may be purchased."
 Some states permit offset of sales taxes paid in other states on the purchased goods against use tax in the taxpayer's state.

 Taxable value

 The amount subject to sales tax is generally the net sales price.
-Such price is generally after any applicable discounts.
+Such price is generally after any applicable discounts; however, in some states, the rules vary depending on whether a discount coupon is provided by a seller or by a manufacturer.

 Some states exempt a portion of sales or purchase price from tax for some classes of goods.

 Taxable goods

 No state imposes sales tax on all types of goods.
 State laws vary widely as to what goods are subject to tax.
 Food for preparation and consumption in the home is often not taxable, nor are prescription medications.
 By contrast, restaurant meals are often taxed.

 Many states provide exemptions for some specific types of goods and not for other types.
 Certain types of foods may be exempt, and certain types taxable, even when sold in a grocery store for home consumption.
 Lists of what goods are taxable and what are not may be voluminous.
+Some items which are normally taxed will be exempted when purchased using the Supplemental Nutrition Assistance Program.